Monday, August 19 - Wednesday, August 21, 2013

 Barrie, London, Ottawa, Toronto & Webinar!

 Introductory training, facilitated by Geneva Centre for Autism, focuses on providing educational staff new to teaching or new to the field of ASD with teaching strategies proven effective in school settings.
-Over Monday, August 19 and Tuesday, August 20, this training will explore the components of communication, social understanding, sensory processing and anxiety.
-Additionally, cognitive processing and behavior, the importance of executive function, learning styles and behavior will be discussed.
-Participants will practice developing plans based on the knowledge they will learn through case studies and group activities.
+Over Monday, August 19 and Tuesday Aug 20, this training will explore the components of communication, social understanding, sensory processing and anxiety.
+The cognitive components of executive function and learning styles will also be examined and the impact that all of these components have on behaviour will be discussed.
+Participants will be engaged throughout the two days via group activities and a case study, and will practice developing an autism support plan based on the knowledge they will have learned.

 The training designed for more advanced learners will focus on Functional Behaviour Assessments and Autism & Mental Health.